What is occupational therapy?

 Occupational therapy helps people regain their confidence, abilities and self-reliance after ill health or an injury, or if they have a disability.

 If you have had an accident or illness, an occupational therapist (OT) can help with your recovery, and to manage the daily activities that are important to your health and wellbeing.
 This can be anything from personal care routines and keeping active to working, socialising and enjoying leisure activities.

 To do that, the OT will look at your mental and physical health, as well as social and environmental factors, and work with you to plan and achieve the goals that matter the most to you.

-OTs work within a wide range of organisations, so you might meet one in the NHS, your local authority’s housing and social care departments (social work services in Scotland), residential care homes or occupational health.
+OTs work within a wide range of organisations, so you might meet one in the NHS, your local council’s housing and social care departments, residential care homes or occupational health services.
 Some also work independently for individuals and their families.

-The ways that an OT can help depends on what you’re struggling with.
-Here are a few examples of situations where an OT can help:
+Here are examples of situations where an OT can help:

 - Care homes: OTs can support people living in residential care homes to improve their health and wellbeing.
-They can work with the individual and staff to ensure that you’re able to participate in daily life in ways that suit you and make the most of your strengths, social contacts and interests.
+They can work with the individual and staff to ensure that you’re able to participate in daily life in ways that suit you and make the most of your strengths and interests.